E$^2$CM: Early Exit via Class Means for Efficient Supervised and Unsupervised Learning: Abstract

 \section{Abstract}

-State-of-the-art neural networks with early exit mechanisms often need considerable amount of training and fine-tuning to achieve good performance with low computational cost.
-We propose a novel early exit technique based on the class means of samples.
-Unlike most existing schemes, our method does not require gradient-based training of internal classifiers.
-This makes our method particularly useful for neural network training in low-power devices, as in wireless edge networks.
-In particular, given a fixed training time budget, our scheme achieves higher accuracy as compared to existing early exit mechanisms.
-Moreover, if there are no limitations on the training time budget, our method can be combined with an existing early exit scheme to boost its performance, achieving a better trade-off between computational cost and network accuracy.
+State-of-the-art neural networks with early exit mechanisms often need considerable amount of training and fine tuning to achieve good performance with low computational cost.
+We propose a novel early exit technique, \emph{Early Exit Class Means (\eename{})}, based on class means of samples.
+Unlike most existing schemes, \eename{} does not require gradient-based training of internal classifiers and it does not modify the base network by any means.
+This makes it particularly useful for neural network training in low-power devices, as in wireless edge networks.
+We evaluate the performance and overheads of \eename{} over various base neural networks such as MobileNetV3, EfficientNet, ResNet, and datasets such as CIFAR-100, ImageNet, and KMNIST.
+Our results show that, given a fixed training time budget, \eename{} achieves higher accuracy as compared to existing early exit mechanisms.
+Moreover, if there are no limitations on the training time budget, \eename{} can be combined with an existing early exit scheme to boost the latter's performance, achieving a better trade-off between computational cost and network accuracy.
+We also show that \eename{} can be used to decrease the computational cost in unsupervised learning tasks.